StudioGridTech/Studio-Darkroom-Pro-case-study/architecture.md

 ## A modular, layered system

-Studio Darkroom is a backend-first WordPress plugin.
+Studio Darkroom Pro is a backend-first WordPress plugin.
 The codebase is structured so each system can evolve independently — folders, smart filtering, focal points, the gallery module, the licensing layer, and the diagnostics surface all live as separate concerns with clear boundaries.

 The plugin runs on a **dual-layer pattern**: a modern, namespaced layer where new features land, and a stable legacy layer where the original code continues to operate.
 Migration between the two is gradual and tied to feature work — never a big-bang rewrite, never an endless deprecation drag.
 Each cluster moves when the cost of touching it without modernization exceeds the cost of modernizing it.